How do I use cat command in Linux? How do I use cat command in UNIX? How can I use cat command in UNIX or Linux shell scripts?

 A hyphen indicates that input is taken from the keyboard.
 In this example, to create a new file file2 that consists of text typed in from the keyboard followed by the contents of file1, enter:

-$ cat - file1 > file2
+$ cat - file1 > file2cat command options

 To number non-blank output lines, enter (only works with GNU cat command version):